Strong convergence of tamed theta scheme for superlinearly growing McKean-Vlasov NSDDEs driven by fractional Brownian motions: introduction

-Actually, in order to describe the impact of the past, stochastic delay differential equations (SDDEs) and neutral stochastic differential delay equations (NSDDEs) play a significant role in stochastic calculus, describing a wide variety of natural and man-made systems (see, e.g., \cite{JY17,BY15,LH20}).
-The classical EM method is no longer applicable, as the coefficients of SDEs do not exhibit linear growth.
-It is known that the tamed EM shceme can be used to deal with superlinearly growing coefficients.
-Deng et al. \cite{DFF21} proposed two types of explicit tamed EM schemes for NSDDEs with superlinearly growing drift and diffusion coefficients and proved strong convergence for each of them, respectively.
-Cui et al. \cite{CLL21} studied the tamed EM methods to approximate the solutions for a type of of McKean-Vlasov NSDDEs in which the drift coefficients exhibit superlinear growth, and obtained the rate of convergence.
-We can refer to \cite{LH20, ZJ19} for more detail about tamed EM scheme in NSDDEs.
-It is worth noting that Tan and Yuan \cite{TY18} modified the tamed theta EM scheme and showed the convergence of the numerical solutions, which provides us with research ideas for conducting this paper.
+To capture the influence of past states on current dynamics, stochastic delay differential equations (SDDEs) and neutral stochastic differential delay equations (NSDDEs) are essential tools in stochastic calculus, with broad applications in modeling natural and engineered systems, see for example \cite{JY17,BY15,LH20}.
+A key challenge arises when NSDDEs exhibit super-linear growth: the classical EM scheme often fails to converge.
+To address this, a tamed EM scheme was introduced to handle super-linearly growing coefficients.
+For instance, Deng et al. \cite{DFF21} proposed two types of explicit tamed EM schemes for NSDDEs with super-linearly growing drift and diffusion coefficients and proved strong convergence for each.
+Cui et al. \cite{CLL21} studied the tamed EM methods to approximate the solutions of McKean-Vlasov NSDDEs with super-linear drift, establishing the convergence rate.
+Additional insights into tamed EM schemes for NSDDEs can be found in \cite{LH20, ZJ19}.
+Notably, Tan and Yuan \cite{TY18} proposed a modified tamed theta EM scheme and demonstrated the convergence of the numerical solutions, providing a key motivation for the present work.

-Drawing inspiration from the tamed approach introduced in \cite{TY18} and previous models of McKean-Vlasov SDEs driven by fractional Brownian motion, we consider a tamed theta EM scheme for MV-NSDDEs driven by fractional Brownian motion with coefficients of superlinear growth, as an extension of \eqref{MVdrivenbyfBmmoxing}.
-The form is
+Drawing inspiration from the existing literatures, we extend the model \eqref{MVdrivenbyfBmmoxing} to accommodate coefficients with super-linear growth.
+We propose a tamed theta EM scheme for the McKean-Vlasov NSDDEs, which takes the following form: